nazmir/nix-config/README.md

 nix shell --extra-experimental-features nix-command --extra-experimental-features flakes nixpkgs#git git clone git@github.com:nazmir/nix-config.git
 ```
+## Create Machine specific and architecture-specific configuration files if needed.
+Use the existing confifuration files or create new ones as needed.

 ## Link the newly renamed configuration files to the nix-config directory
 The script will backup the files in source directory (arg1) and link to target directory.